 Why learn ultrasound?
 It is considered best practice and becoming standard of care for several emergent clinical scenarios, including assessing for cardiac activity during cardiac arrest and guidance of dangerous procedures.
 At the UW, we consider practical training in emergency clinical ultrasound to be among the foundational components of residency, so we invest in a strong ultrasound curriculum and incorporate this training into clinical care.
 In the course of the UW EM residency, each resident can expect to perform well beyond the milestone standard of 150 ultrasound examinations.

-Assistant Professor and Emergency Ultrasound Section Chief Sara Damewood, MD, is a champion of ultrasound education and one of six fellowship-trained ultrasound faculty.
+Assistant Professor and Emergency Ultrasound Section Chief Sara Damewood, MD, is a champion of ultrasound education and one of five fellowship-trained ultrasound faculty.

 Our commitment to a robust ultrasound curriculum sets us apart in six key ways: